neutronka/hunspell-spellchecker/README.md

 * English (default)
 * Spanish
-* Czech

 ## Extension Settings

 ### Adding new language

-Additional dictionaries can be downloaded here https://github.com/titoBouzout/Dictionaries, but you can use any ".dic" and ".aff" files based dictionary downloaded somewhere else.
+Additional dictionaries can be downloaded here https://github.com/titoBouzout/Dictionaries, https://github.com/wooorm/dictionaries but you can use any ".dic" and ".aff" files based dictionary downloaded somewhere else.
 Download both <YOUR_LANG>.dic and <YOUR_LANG>.aff files and place them into:

 C:\Users\<YOURNAME>\.vscode\extensions\denisgerguri.hunspell-spellchecker\languages\